-If you’re researching the question about what constitutes full-time and part-time hours, you’ve likely run into different definitions in different places, and employers are generally able to develop their own definitions.
+If you’re researching what constitutes full-time and part-time hours, you’ve likely run into different definitions in different places.
+Employers are generally able to develop their own definitions.
 And with conflicting definitions floating around, it makes it hard to know what’s correct and what’s not.

-So, what really makes for a full-time and part-time employee in the United States?
+So, what is the difference between full-time and part-time employees in the United States?
+How many hours is full-time and how many hours is part-time?
 And what are the consequences for employers if they don’t get it right the first time around?

-Whether you’re an employee or employer looking for the best definition, the classification of full-time and part-time workers has far-reaching implications both in health insurance options and other coveted benefits.
+Whether you’re an employee or employer looking for the best definitions of full-time and part-time workers, these classifications have far-reaching implications both in health insurance options and other coveted benefits.

 Short answer: Full-time employment is usually considered between 30-40 hours a week, while part-time employment is usually less than 30 hours a week.

 Long answer: The answer is not quite as simple as it sounds.
 Here’s why.
 The Fair Labor Standards Act (FLSA) has no definition for part-time or full-time employment, and employers may determine their own definitions.
 However, according to the IRS, for purposes of the Affordable Care Act (ACA), the following definition is used:

 A full-time employee is, for a calendar month, an employee employed on average at least 30 hours of service per week, or 130 hours of service per month.

 According to the US Bureau of Labor Statistics (BLS):